Toqozz/toqozz.github.io/_posts/2018-06-28-unity-painless-inventory.markdown

 Note that both of the above scripts are attached to the object in this example, but it might make more sense to put the "Press E" logic on the player -- it's just easier to provide a snippet like this.

-Here's an example (red cube -- ruby item, white cube, player):
+Here's an example (red cube -- ruby item, white cube -- player):
 ![Pickup demonstration](/assets/2018_inventory_pickup_demo.gif)

 And we can verify that the item was in fact inserted into the inventory by inspecting `Inventory.Instance` in a debugger (there should be one built into your IDE, I'm using [Rider](https://www.jetbrains.com/rider/)):